docker/docs/docker-cloud/getting-started/your_first_service.md

 A service is a group of containers of the same **image:tag**.
 Services make it simple to scale your application.
 With Docker Cloud, you simply drag a slider to change the number of containers in a service.

 Before you can deploy a service in Docker Cloud, you must have at least one node deployed.
-If you haven't done this yet [follow the tutorial to deploy a node ](your_first_node.md).
+If you haven't done this yet [follow the tutorial to deploy a node](your_first_node.md).

 When you create a service in the Docker Cloud web interface, a wizard walks you through configuring the service in three steps.